ranfysvalle02/rl-basics/README.md

 - **Rewards**: Feedback from the environment (positive for good actions, negative for bad ones).

 The agent learns by taking actions, receiving rewards or penalties, and updating its behavior to maximize the total reward.

+### **Core Concepts in Reinforcement Learning**

+#### **1. Policy**

+- **Definition:** A policy is the agent's strategy or rulebook for choosing actions in each state.
+It's what guides the agent's behavior.

+- **Goal:** The objective in reinforcement learning is to find the optimal policy that maximizes the agent's total reward over time.

+#### **2. Value Functions**

+Value functions estimate how good it is for the agent to be in a certain state, considering future rewards.
+They help the agent evaluate the potential long-term benefit of states and actions.

+- **State-Value Function:** Estimates the expected total reward starting from a state and following a particular policy.

+- **Action-Value Function (Q-Value):** Estimates the expected total reward starting from a state, taking a specific action, and then following a policy.

+#### **3. The Balance Between Exploration and Exploitation**

+One of the central challenges in reinforcement learning is deciding between:

+- **Exploration:** Trying new actions to discover their effects, which might lead to higher rewards in the future.

+- **Exploitation:** Using known actions that have provided high rewards in the past to maximize immediate reward.

+**Balancing Both:**

+- **Epsilon-Greedy Strategy:** A common approach where the agent mostly chooses the best-known action (exploitation) but occasionally tries a random action (exploration).
+This helps the agent continue learning about the environment and avoid missing out on potentially better actions.

+#### **4. Rewards and Their Role**

+- **Positive Rewards:** Encourage the agent to repeat actions that lead to good outcomes.

+- **Negative Rewards (Penalties):** Discourage the agent from taking actions that lead to bad outcomes.

+**Designing Rewards:**

+- The reward system must be carefully designed to align with the desired goals.
+In our maze example, reaching the goal gives a high positive reward, while hitting a wall incurs a penalty.

+#### **5. Learning from Experience**

+- **Trial and Error:** The agent learns by trying actions and seeing the results, much like how humans learn.

+- **Updating Knowledge:** After each action, the agent updates its understanding of the environment, which improves its future decisions.

+---

+### **Why These Concepts Matter**

+Understanding these fundamentals helps us grasp how reinforcement learning agents operate:

+- **MDPs Provide Structure:** They define the environment and rules within which the agent learns.

+- **Policies Guide Actions:** They determine how the agent behaves in each state.

+- **Value Functions and Q-Learning Drive Learning:** They enable the agent to evaluate actions and learn optimal behavior through experience.

+- **Exploration Is Key for Learning:** Trying new actions helps the agent discover better strategies.

+- **Rewards Shape Behavior:** They motivate the agent to achieve the desired outcomes.

 ---

 ## Understanding Q-Learning Fundamentals